U-S-H/trading1/README.md

             }
         }, 1000);

-        // Mock Q&A Data
         const mockQuestions = [
-            { q: "Can you explain the key differences between let, const, and var in JavaScript?", hint: "Mention function vs block scope and hoisting rules." }, { q: "How does the useEffect hook handle component lifecycles in React?", hint: "Discuss how the dependency array maps to mount, update, and unmount phases." }, { q: "How does Tailwind CSS handle responsive design differently than standard CSS?", hint: "Mention mobile-first utility prefixes like sm:, md:, and lg:." }, { q: "What strategies do you use for optimizing initial load performance in a React app?", hint: "Talk about code splitting with React.lazy, WebP images, and asset optimization." }, { q: "Why is semantic HTML important for accessibility standards?", hint: "Discuss screen reader compatibility and Lighthouse audits." }
+            { q: "Can you explain the key differences between let, const, and var in JavaScript?", hint: "Mention function vs block scope and hoisting." }, { q: "How does the useEffect hook handle component lifecycles in React?", hint: "Discuss how dependency array maps to mount/update phases." }, { q: "How does Tailwind CSS handle responsive design differently than standard CSS?", hint: "Mention mobile-first utility prefixes like sm: and md:." }, { q: "What strategies do you use for optimizing initial load performance in a React app?", hint: "Talk about code splitting with React.lazy and asset optimization." }, { q: "Why is semantic HTML important for accessibility standards?", hint: "Discuss screen reader compatibility." }
         ];
         let currentQIndex = 0;